BlauGroup/HiPRGen/README.md

 <img src="./logo.png">

 HiPRGen is a python module for constructing reaction networks by running hundreds of billions of reactions through a decision tree.
-HiPRGen is built on top of [MPI4py](https://pymatgen.org/) which facilitates multi-node parallelism via OpenMPI.
+HiPRGen is built on top of [MPI4py](https://mpi4py.readthedocs.io/en/stable/) which facilitates multi-node parallelism.

 ### Installation